Ann Putnam: Early life

-Annie was born on October 18, 1679, to Thomas Putnam (of the Putnam family) and Ann (née Carr) Putnam, who had twelve children in total.
+Annie was born on April 24, 1679, to Thomas Putnam (of the Putnam family) and Ann (née Carr) Putnam, who had twelve children in total.
 Ann was the eldest.
 Fellow accuser Mercy Lewis was a servant in the Putnam household, and Mary Walcott was, perhaps, Annie's best friend.
 These three girls would become the first afflicted girls outside of the Parris household.

 The Putnam family lived on the southwest side of Hathorne Hill, approximately in the area of what is today Danielle Drive in Danvers, Massachusetts.
 (For many years, a house that stands back from Putnam Lane was misidentified as the Putnam House, but this house was likely built circa 1891.
 Images of this house are still routinely misidentified as Annie's home).
 Shortly after the trials were over, the family built a new house in the general area of what is today Dayton and Maple Streets in Danvers where Annie spent the rest of her life.

 Salem witch trials

-Annie was one of the "afflicted girls", the primary accusers during the trials.
+Annie, age 12, was one of the "afflicted girls", the primary accusers during the trials.

 Aftermath

-According to Upham, and implied by her own will, Annie was chronically ill in the years after the trials, and that led to her death at a young age.
+According to historian of the Salem Witch Trials Charles W. Upham, and implied by her own will, Annie was chronically ill in the years after the trials, and that led to her death at a young age.

 When both her parents died in 1699, Putnam was left to raise her nine surviving siblings.
 She never married.

-In 1706, Ann Putnam publicly apologized for the part she had played in the witch trials, the only one of the accusers to do so: